Malakar76/Java-user-inteface/README.md

 ## Features :
 - Create/Delete Student
 - Crete/Delete Teams (composed of Students)
-- Create/Delete/Archive Projects (Composed of Teams or Students (ie. Individual or Group project))
+- Create/Delete/Archive Projects (Composed of Teams or Students (i.e. Individual or Group project))
 - Delete Archive Projects
 - Add/Remove Teams to Projects
 - Submission Tracking of Projects
 - Database to load/store data even if the server is restart
 ## First Use :
-Load every webpage from left to right in order to init the Database properly
+Load every webpage from left to right in order to initialize the Database properly
 The credentials to connect as Admin are :
 - User : admin
 - Password : admin